Climate Action Tax Credit

-The B.C. low income climate action tax credit helps offset the impact of the carbon taxes paid by low income individuals or families.
+The B.C. climate action tax credit helps offset the impact of the carbon taxes paid by individuals or families.

-The low income climate action tax credit is combined with the federal goods and services tax/harmonized sales tax (GST/HST) credit into one quarterly payment.
-The payments are issued by the Canada Revenue Agency (CRA) four times a year in July, October, January and April, and generally fall on the fifth day of the month.
+The climate action tax credit is combined with the federal goods and services tax/harmonized sales tax (GST/HST) credit into one quarterly payment.
+The payments are issued by the Canada Revenue Agency (CRA) four times a year in July, October, January and April.
+Generally, the payments are made on the fifth day of the month.

-The low income climate action tax credit is a non-taxable payment.
+The climate action tax credit is a non-taxable payment.
 This means that you don't need to include it as income when you file your income tax return.

 You're eligible to claim the credit if you're a resident of B.C. and you: